-For all children to use computational thinking and creativity to understand and change the world (National Curriculum 2014).
-We aim for children to become digitally literate to prepare them for the future workplace and ultimately become safe and active participants in a digital world.
-To equip children with the skills to feel empowered to navigate a world where digital technology is continually evolving, and to use these skills to analyse and solve problems in computational terms.
-All children will flourish and be KS3 ready at the end of Year 6, in order to further their Computing skills at secondary school.
+A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world (National Curriculum 2014).
+At St Mary’s, we aim for children to become digitally literate to prepare them for the future workplace and ultimately become safe and active participants in a digital world.
+Children are equipped with skills that empower them to navigate a world where digital technology is continually evolving.
+These skills will enable them to analyse and solve problems in computational terms.
+All children will flourish and be KS3 ready at the end of Year 6, in order to further their computing skills at secondary school.